-Five Directors serve on the Audit and Risk Committee and they met twice in 2020.
+The five Directors who serve on the Audit and Risk Committee met four times in 2021.
 The purpose of the Audit and Risk Committee is to oversee the financial reporting process, review financial statements, liaise with internal and external auditors and regulators, and review internal control procedures at a high level.
 The committee also ensures the Enterprise Risk Management framework is reviewed, oversees the identification, measurement, and development of strategies to manage risks, and oversees compliance with legal and regulatory requirements.